pdovhomilja/nextcrm-app/README.md

 3. Docker version - in planning (There will be complete bundle to run NextCRM on-premise)
 4. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
 5. Fix all Types issue ( nom more "any" ) - in progress
+6. i18n - localization - in planning (if anyone want to help I will be very happy)

 ## Emails